Dominique Dupuy (dancer)

-Dominique Dupuy (born 1930) is a French dancer and choreographer of modern dance.
+Dominique Dupuy (31 October 1930 – 1 May 2024) was a French dancer and choreographer of modern dance.
 He is best known as a pioneer of modern dance in France.
-Additionally, he runs a choreographic centre as well as an annual dance festival in Provence.
+Additionally, he ran a choreographic centre as well as an annual dance festival in Provence.

 Biography

 Early life

 Dominique Dupuy was born on 31 October 1930 in Paris.
 He was first trained as an eight-year-old by choreographer Jean Weidt and later by Doryta Brown.
 He was then trained by the American choreographer Jerome Andrews.
 During the Second World War, he left Paris for rural France, and he learned how to act.
 Shortly after the war, he resumed lessons with Weidt, and took lessons in classical dance with Olga Preobrajenska, Nicolas Zverev, and Merce Cunningham.
 Additionally, he took more acting lessons with Charles Dullin and Marcel Marceau.

 Career

 He started his career as a dancer for his former teacher, Jean Weidt, where he met his future wife.
 Shortly afterwards, as Weidt returned to Germany, he established a dance company with his wife called Les Ballets Modernes de Paris.
 Together, they have choreographed many dance performances.
 Their dances have been inspired by Vaslav Nijinsky, Deryk Mendel, Michel Fokine and Régine Chopinot.
 One of their main dancers has been José Montalvo.

 Later, they also established the Mas de la danse, a choreographic center in Fontvieille, Bouches-du-Rhône, in the South of France.
-On top of dance performances, they also organize conferences on dance open to the public.
+On top of dance performances, they also organized conferences on dance open to the public.
 Additionally, they established the annual Les Baux-de-Provence Dance Festival in Les Baux-de-Provence.

 He has also taught dance and practised as a choreographer on his own.
 For example, he served as the Director of the Dance Department at the Institute of Musical and Choreographic Pedagogy from 1991 to 1995.
-More recently, in 2012-2013, he choreographed Act Without Words I and Act Without Words II, two short plays by Samuel Beckett.
+More recently, in 2012–2013, he choreographed Act Without Words I and Act Without Words II, two short plays by Samuel Beckett.
 The first one was performed at the Théâtre national de Chaillot in Paris.

 He has been called a pioneer of modern dance in France.